 Volunteers must know what is expected for them to be successful.
 Carefully define, in writing, the responsibilities for each position.
-Use Commissioner Volunteer Duties cards, District Committee Responsibility cards, and the district committee guidebooks to assist you.
+Use Commissioner Volunteer Duties Cards, Volunteer Duties Cards for the District Committee, and the district committee guidebooks to assist you.